Trade players, future draft picks, or both.

 A trade will not be processed if it leaves any of the participants over the maximum roster size or over any position maximums.

-That player you cut in the trade is still a part of the trade and will go to waivers after the trade is accepted upon and completed.
-It does not matter if you have room as the original player that you dropped was part of the trade.
+The player you cut in the trade is still a part of the trade and will go to waivers after the trade is accepted upon and completed.
+It does not matter if you make room as the original player that you dropped was part of the trade.

 In keeper leagues, you can trade draft picks up to three years in advance.
 Go to